Darius Dhlomo

 Despite success abroad, his position as an activist for the African National Congress meant he was not allowed to return home to the National Party-governed South Africa.
 The funerals of his mother, brother and sister were all held in his absence.
 While still continuing his boxing and music careers in the Netherlands, he went on to play football for Vitesse Arnhem, DHC Delft, Tubantia Hengelo and Enschedese Boys.
 Exiled from South Africa, he settled in Enschede and later worked as a teacher, social worker and a municipal councillor for the Labour Party.

 He received permission to return to South Africa in 1992 and met with Nelson Mandela.
 Dhlomo was taken aback by the level of recognition he received in South Africa after an absence of over thirty years.
 The 2010 FIFA World Cup – hosted in South Africa – saw the media spotlight return to Dhlomo, and his life became the subject of a number of Dutch television specials.
-He continues to perform as a live jazz musician, touring as "Darius Dhlomo and his swinging-4".
+He performed as a live jazz musician, touring as "Darius Dhlomo and his swinging-4".

-In 2015, he received South Africa's second highest honour for sporting achievement - the Order of Ikhamanga (Silver Class) for "his excellent talent in various sporting cods.
+In 2015, he received South Africa's second highest honour for sporting achievement - the Order of Ikhamanga (Silver Class) for "his excellent talent in various sporting codes.
 His tenacity, sheer talent and triumph in sport inspiring generations of aspiring footballers and boxers who saw in him the epitome of excellence."